briandrum/codes.forchagrin.com/_chapters/chapter-337-safety-and-equipment.md

     3. _(3)_ Subsections (b)(1) and (3) hereof do not apply to a person who has an affidavit signed by a physician licensed to practice in this State under Ohio R.C.
-Chapter 4731 or a chiropractor licensed to practice in this State under Ohio R.C.
-Chapter 4734 that states the following:
+[Chapter 4731][ORC Chapter 4731] or a chiropractor licensed to practice in this State under Ohio R.C.
+[Chapter 4734][ORC Chapter 4734] that states the following:

         1. _(A)_ That the person has a physical impairment that makes use of an occupant restraining device impossible or impractical;